 How Pilot Seniority Works

-Almost everyone has heard the line “seniority is everything” and it’s often true, especially for those working as a pilot within the airline industry.
-Pilot seniority has a hand in just about anything and everything and essentially governs your overall quality of life within your career.
+Almost everyone has heard the line “seniority is everything” and it’s often true, especially for those working as a pilot within the airline industry. pilot seniority has a hand in just about anything and everything and essentially governs your overall quality of life within your career.
 So, what is pilot seniority exactly?
 How does pilot seniority work?

-At its core, Pilot seniority refers to the length of time a pilot has been employed with one specific airline.
+At its core, pilot seniority refers to the length of time a pilot has been employed with one specific airline.
 The pilot employed the longest has the highest seniority, while the newest-hired pilot is lowest on the seniority list.
 This is important because it means if a pilot switches their airline, their seniority starts over again.
 It does not matter how long they’ve been flying and how much experience they have, rather only the time they’ve been employed at that airline.

 Pilot Seniority and Domiciles – Where You’re Based as a Pilot

 Domiciles are one of the first things pilots choose.
 An airline domicile, sometimes called a crew base, is where the flight crew is permanently based.
 This means that all flight schedules for that crew begin and end at this location.
 As with most things, domicile assignment is based on pilot seniority.
 When first entering the airline during ground training, pilots will select multiple domiciles they would like to be based out of in preferential order.
 The airlines then assign those domiciles in order of seniority.
-The most desirable bases go to those highest on the seniority least.
+The most desirable bases go to those highest on the seniority list.

 Pilots can either choose to live in the same location as their domicile or they can choose to commute there using their flight benefits.
 However, the lower you are on the seniority list, the harder it may be to commute to your domicile.
 Many pilots work their way into their most desirable domicile as they gain higher seniority over time.